Posted by John Kleeman, Executive Director and Founder

 How do you know what time limit to set for a test or exam?
-I’m presenting a webinar on December 18th on some tips on how you can improve your tests and exams (it’s free of charge, register here) and this is one of the subjects I’ll be covering.
-In the meantime, this blog gives some good practice on setting a time limit.
+I’ve presented a webinar on some tips on how you can improve your tests and exams (you can view the recording here, 10 Quick Tips to Improve Your Tests and Exams) and this is one of the subjects covered.
+This blog also gives some good practice on setting a time limit.

 The first thing to identify is what the test is seeking to measure, and whether this has a speed element.
 Most tests are “power” tests in that they seek to measure someone’s knowledge or skill, not how fast it can be demonstrated.
 In a power test, you could set no time limit, but for practical purposes, it’s usual to set a time limit.
 This should allow most people to have enough time to complete answering the questions.